Right, where were we, before the world turned upside down? Oh right, yes, the Iguana!

 If you are learning the Iguana, make sure you have a spotter on hand, too!
 They will be able to help guide you in and out of the position and support some of your weight while you learn the movement pattern.

 I would recommend learning the tucked lift and lower from the floor first, sticking with this assistance from a spotter until you are confident enough to both lift into and lower out of the move on your own.
 Your spotter will also be able to help control your descent to the floor if you begin to slide down, so you can tuck your chin and safely exit.
-Eventually, you’ll be able to slowly lower out with the legs tucked and be in full control of the movement – this is when I would say that you are ready to do the move without your spotter and look at trying different entries and exits.
+Eventually, you’ll be able to slowly lower out with the legs tucked and be in full control of the movement – this is when I would say that you may be ready to do the move without your spotter and look at trying different entries and exits.

 Once you are comfortable with it, there are SO MANY awesome exits out of the Iguana, but one of my favourites for students who are first learning this move is the bow and arrow exit.
 It is super pretty and will allow you to control the lowering of your torso so you can get your ‘free’ foot back safely on the floor